wardi/jsonsquared/details.md

 Enable the 'allow_nan' option in JSON Squared to include support for IEEE floating point special values.

-These special values are represented as JSON strings with a backslash-whitespace (`\ `) prefix.
+These special values are represented as Quoted strings with a backslash-whitespace (`\ `) prefix.
 This prefix is otherwise an invalid part of a JSON string.